WalletConnect/walletconnect-docs/quick-start/wallets/react-native.md

 ---
-description: Quick Start For Wallets Using React-Native SDK
+description: Quick Start For Wallets Using React-Native Client
 ---

-# React-Native SDK
+# React-Native Client

-## Quick Start For Wallets \(React-Native SDK\)
+## Quick Start For Wallets \(React-Native Client\)

 {% hint style="info" %}
 You can use the **Example Dapp** to test your integration at [example.walletconnect.org](https://example.walletconnect.org) \([Source code](https://github.com/WalletConnect/walletconnect-example-dapp)\)